 I’ve seen the greatest of sceptics’ eyes light up once I explain each of the 12 archetypes and which well-known brands embody their respective traits and attributes.
 There’s this beautiful moment of understanding when it all just clicks, and then the possibilities for your brand suddenly become crystal clear.

 It works at the consumer end too.

 A really well-defined and executed brand personality connects with people in an unconscious way first.
 It allows the human side of a brand to remain and not get lost in the sea of data and metrics.
 It allows us as brands to access a more primal and instinctive part of the brain.
 And with this connection comes action (at its best, engagement with your brand that results in profit for your business).
 It creates behaviour change.

 So how do YOU use this in creating your brand?
 Identify which of the Archetypes your BRAND is most closely aligned to.
 Work this out by writing down your beliefs and values.
 Then you’ll be able to identify your core personality traits for your brand.
 Not sure how to do this?
-All of this and more is included in the Essential Brand Foundations Workshop Kit I’ve built, based on my in-person workshops.
+That’s what I’m here for.